 Coronavirus (Covid-19) in Amsterdam - Everything You Need to Know

-Strictly speaking, travel to Amsterdam is still possible, but in line with the Dutch government's advice and that of many other nations, that all non-essential travel should be avoided at this time.
+In terms of travel to Amsterdam in 2020, strictly speaking, travel to Amsterdam is still possible right now, but in line with the Dutch government's advice and that of many other nations, that all non-essential travel should be avoided at this time, and with the situation being very unpredictable, you should not travel to Amsterdam unless it is essential.
 You can still enjoy Amsterdam from afar, either by reading a brilliant book set in Amsterdam, or going on one or two of some great virtual tours and travel experiences in Amsterdam.

 If you do want to know what are the latest figures for Covid-19 / Coronavirus in Amsterdam and the whole country, here is now an interactive map managed by the Dutch Institute of Public Health (RIVM) where you can see how many cases are reported.